SoftFluent/CodeFluent-Entities-Documentation/modeling/overview.md

 ![](img/modeling-12.png)

-This is very useful for large business model.
+This is very useful for large business models.

 ## The ribbon